Learn how to write your GED® Essay and what really matters when the graders are reading your essay.

 The following three paragraphs from your essay’s essential program, and it is here where you sustain your discussion with information and facts.
 Every sustaining fact must include its paragraph, and if you have many more arguments, try to bring them together in just a few groups of points.

 Your essay ends with your conclusion.
 Generally speaking, you should write each paragraph in this way that it contains no less than three sentences.
 Check here a video lesson about planning and writing your GED essay.

 In the introduction part, you state your viewpoint on the presented subject.
 You do not have to include each and every reason why you believe this way, but you should provide an idea of the facts or arguments that you will make use of to support your assertion in the main section of your essay.
 To grab reader attention is a good idea to start the first sentence by re-expressing the subject.

-I’ll give you an example: “Enjoying the beautiful day with my brother building up sandcastles and eating ice cream is going to be the best way of spending my day off.”
+I’ll give you an example: “Enjoying the beautiful day with my brother building up sandcastles and eating ice cream is going to be the best way to spending my day off.”
 Right after this sentence, produce three lines that will support your viewpoint, and lastly come up with a transition sentence that directs the reader to the main part of your essay.

 An illustration of a transition sentence might be: “As an example, I could get started in the morning with strawberry pancakes, and by dusk, I will be washing out the beach sand from my feet.”
 This transition sentence includes that in the main body of your essay you are going to outline all the activities that you enjoyed from sunrise to sunset.